-The no-development alternative would result in a lost opportunity for Sishen Iron Ore to provide quality, affordable accommodation for its employees and to create a well-planned new development that includes the establishment of schools, places of worship, public open spaces and sports fields and shops.
-The no-development option would also result in a lost opportunity for Sishen Iron Ore employees to purchase houses at a significantly discounted price.
+The no-development alternative would result in a lost opportunity for Sishen Iron Ore to provide quality accommodation required to attract well qualified, senior employees.
+The nodevelopment option would also result in a lost opportunity for Sishen Iron Ore employees to purchase houses at a discounted price.
 The employment and business opportunities associated with the construction and operational phase would also be forgone, as would the rates and taxes generated for the GLM.
 The no-development option is therefore not supported.
 However, the recommendations listed in the SIA should be implemented.